jbankes/Hello_Jenkins/README.md

 ![Job history](/img/jenkins_history.png)

 ### Wrapping it up
 As you can see, Jenkins has a ton of opportunity which makes it the leading CI tool for modern enterprise and software development.
-Jobs don't have to be explicitly build jobs which mean you can do other incredible things like deployments, promotions, testing, feedback, and much more.
+Jobs don't have to be explicitly build jobs which mean you can do other tasks like deployments, promotions, testing, feedback, and much more.

-### Turn in Your Project
-Please submit the URL of your group's Github fork to _x01 Intro to Jenkins_ on Blackboard.

 ### Thank You
 Justin Bankes <justin@liatrio.com>
-Shane MacBride <shanem@liatrio.com>